kelsierfin/BasicGamingPlatform/Authentication Team Files/auth_use_case_descriptions.md

 - what stats should the player be able to see?
 - should the stats that the system can utilize be the same as the stats that the player can see.

+## Failed Login Attempt
+**Primary Actor**
+- Game Player

+**Goal in Context**
+- Highlight the scenario where a player fails to provide valid login credentials and the resulting system behaviour

+**Pre-conditions**
+- The system is accessible and online.
+- The player has a registered account.
+- The player is attempting to log in.

+**Trigger**
+- Player enters incorrect login credentials (e.g., username or password) during the login process.

+**Scenario**
+1. Player clicks the "Login" button.
+2. Player inputs their username and password incorrectly.
+3. System checks the credentials against the stored user data.
+4. System detects invalid credentials.
+5. System displays an error message indicating the login has failed.

+**Post-Conditions**
+- The player is not granted access to the system if credentials remain invalid.
+- The system may lock the account if the failed attempts exceed the allowed number.

+**Exceptions**
+- Data inconsistency or database error causing valid credentials to be rejected.

+**Priority**
+- High

+**Availability**
+- First Iteration

+**Frequency of Use**
+- Occasional – Occurs only when the user enters incorrect credentials.

+**Channel to Actor**
+- Web interface via mouse click or touch interaction.

+**Secondary Actors**
+- System administrator

+**Channel to Secondary Actor**
+- Admin dashboard for potential account unlock or further investigation.

+**Open Issues**
+1. How many failed attempts should be allowed before locking the account?
+2. Should the lock duration be fixed or dynamic based on repeated offenses?

 ### Password Reset
 **Primary Actor:**
 Game Player